 Am I at risk?

 Assured Shorthold Tenancies (ASTs) are the most common form of tenancies in the private rented sector.
 This type of tenancy has a lower degree of protection from eviction than assured or regulated tenancies for example.
 For tenants with an assured or regulated tenancy, your landlord will need to provide a reason or reason(s) that are specifically provided for in law in order to evict you.
 Requesting repair is not one of the circumstances provided for by the legislation.
-Critically a landlord is able to use a Section 21 notice served under the Housing Act 1988 for AST tenants and this type of notice can be served without the landlord having to give reason(s) as to why (s)he is seeking possession.
+Critically a landlord is able to use a Section 21 notice served under the Housing Act 1988 for AST tenants and this type of notice can be served without the landlord having to give reason(s) as to why they are seeking possession.
 There is therefore nothing to stop the landlord starting eviction proceedings simply because you have requested repairs (unless certain conditions provided by the Retaliatory Eviction and Deregulation Act 2015 are met - please see the tabs below).
-Section 21 notices can only be served after the fixed term of your contract has ended (typically 6 or 12 months after you signed the contract) when the tenancy enters the "statutory", "rolling" or "periodic" phase.
+Section 21 notices can only be served near the end of a fixed term contract (typically 4 or 10 months after you signed the contract) when, on expiry of the notice, the tenancy enters the "statutory", "rolling" or "periodic" phase.
 It is called statutory as the tenancy exists automatically (despite the fixed term ending) under statute implied by Section 5 of the Housing Act 1988, which created this type of tenancy.
 If you are an AST tenant, you should remember that it's only a minority of landlords who would seek possession simply because you have asked for necessary repairs to take place.
 It's also possible that your tenancy agreement requires you to report repairs to your landlord when they arise.

 If you are a lodger unfortunately you have very little protection from eviction and your landlord simply needs to give you "reasonable notice" that they wish you to leave.
 There is no requirement for eviction notices and no protection from retaliatory eviction.